Zamfir Arbore: In Switzerland

 The Swiss period was the start of his new family life.
 Arbore was by then married, to the Russian Ecaterina Hardina.
 The dowry she brought helped maintain his new publishing venture.
-His eldest child was daughter Ecaterina Arbore-Ralli, the future communist, feminist and militant physician, born on November 11, 1873, at Bex.
-His son Dumitru (Mitică) was born on January 11, 1877, in Geneva.
+His eldest child was daughter Ecaterina Arbore-Ralli, the future communist, feminist and militant physician, born on 11 November 1873, at Bex.
+His son Dumitru (Mitică) was born on 11 January 1877, in Geneva.

 Relocation to Romania

 Zamfir Arbore first set foot in Romania during 1873, when he traveled from Geneva to Iași, meeting with the young socialist sympathizer Eugen Lupu.
 He was later in contact with the Iași Marxist circle of Ioan, Iosif and Sofia Nădejde, sending them books by Karl Marx and his anarchist commentators (Johann Most, Carlo Cafiero).
 Arbore also established contacts with the socialist cell of Bucharest.
 He corresponded with some of the Russian socialists who had set up camp there, primarily so with Constantin Dobrogeanu-Gherea and Nicolae Zubcu-Codreanu.
 Together, they set up the Society for Student Culture and Solidarity, a semi-clandestine club located at the Concordia Hotel.

-Again in Switzerland, he took part in the violent Red Flag Riot of Berne, organized in 1877 by the anarchist dissidence of the International—allegedly, his life was saved by fellow anarchist Jacques Gross.
+Again in Switzerland, he took part in the violent Red Flag Riot of Bern, organized in 1877 by the anarchist dissidence of the International—allegedly, his life was saved by fellow anarchist Jacques Gross.
 In 1878, Arbore was also the editor of the international tribune of the Revolutionary Community, Obshchina ("Community"), which was published as a successor of Rabotnik.

 Reputedly threatened with an extradition back into the Russian Empire, Zamfir Arbore moved to Romania after the beginning of a Russo-Turkish War, during which the country, a Russian ally, obtained her independence from the Ottoman Empire.
 He later recalled that the inspiration for this move was young Romanian leftist Mircea Rosetti, whom he had first met during Reclus' visit to Vevey.
 Arbore's original goal was the spread of revolutionary propaganda among soldiers in the Imperial Russian Army, but, in short time, he settled down in Bucharest.
 It was there that Arbore fathered a second daughter, Lolica, who died without reaching maturity.